 - Download your airline-of-choice app.

-- Keep a pre-packed toiletry case with the essentials (you won’t forget anything this way!).
+- Keep a pre-packed toiletry case with the essentials.

-- Pack your suitcase with organization.
-Know where your jeans are so you don’t have to dig!
+- Pack your suitcase so that you know where your jeans are so you don’t have to dig!

 When I travel solo, I make new friends probably because I ask a lot of questions.
-I tend to make friends when I go to places because I enjoy learning about the places I visit.
 I have taken wine tours by myself and have been the solo person added onto a group of five to make it an even six.
 The group I toured with was already acquainted and knew each other but welcomed me with open arms.

 On my recent trip to Colombia, I took a solo trip to Comuna 13 for a tour.
 Backstory: Comuna 13 in 2015 when I visited was not a tourable community.
 It was still considered a dangerous neighborhood.
 I hadn’t heard of this walking tour until 2019 and decided to visit it during my most recent trip to Colombia.